 Azeredo opened Siam Fight Productions in 2012 with partners Ryon Burnett and Brandon Jones.
 The group began producing two to three shows annually, giving Phoenix and U.S.-based fighters the opportunity to compete against opponents from Mexico, Korea, Portugal, and other countries.
 Recognized for the high-level matches, the Siam events were also notable for their production quality.
 With a shared background in theater production —Azeredo and Burnett met as students at New York’s famous LaGuardia High School — the group was the first to bring Muay Thai to the Tempe Center for the Arts, transforming the Arizona Muay Thai scene in the process.

-By 2015, Siam Fight Productions set their sights on something bigger: hosting the first national tournament whose winners would advance to the International Federation of Muay Thai Amateurs (IFMA)’s annual competition.
+International Federation of Muay Thai Amateurs (IFMA)’s annual competition.
 IFMA is a Bangkok-based organization whose sole mission is to help Muay Thai one day become an Olympic sport.
 The existence of a national U.S. tournament is important, Azeredo explains, because it shows the international community — IFMA in particular — that the US is serious about Muay Thai.
 The U.S.’s backing is nonnegotiable if Muay Thai is to be seriously considered as Olympic material.

 The Southwest Regional fits into the larger plan of strengthening the U.S.’s international presence.
 Muay Thai has always been somewhat underground in the U.S., Azeredo says, for multiple reasons, one of which is that it’s never had the same standardization as mixed martial arts (MMA) or other mainstream sports.
 But that’s what the promoters at Siam Fight Productions are trying to change.
 Participation in the Southwest Regional will count towards athletes' national ranking, an initiative of the USMTO to further standardize the sport, give athletes a clearer view of where they stand nationally, and make U.S. Muay Thai more legitimate in the eyes of international authorities.